GraphQL-Training/lightweight-graphql-react/slides.md

 ???

-In our API we only have two root level fields currently: "currentUser" which accepts no arguments, and "user" which accepts a user ID to look up.
+In our API we only have two root level fields currently: "currentUser" which accepts no arguments, and "user" which accepts the integer ID of the user to look up.

 ---